SauntValerian/AI-Engine-Editable-Chatbot-Instructions/README.md

 <code>[chatbot_instructions name="chatbot-id" editable="1"]</code>

 Allow editing by lower roles.
 Set the minumum role and all above it can edit.
-Does not support custom user roles, only organic WP user roles:
+Does not support custom user roles, accepts only organic WP user roles all the way down to Subscriber.
+Guests can never edit.:

 <code>[chatbot_instructions name="chatbot-id" editable="1" min_role="contributor"]</code>